 This is one sculpture that you can’t help but see while walking in downtown Belfast.
 It is one of the most enormous sculptures in Belfast too and is located in Thanksgiving Square.

 The Beacon of Hope is actually based on a design by a woman from Texas.
 It was built in 2006 and featured a woman holding the ring of thanksgiving.

 At her base is a globe symbolizing peace, harmony, and thanksgiving, and its surface even marks the many places that people from Belfast have migrated to and come from.

 Lunch at St. George’s Market

 St. George’s Market is one of the best markets in the United Kingdom from what I’ve heard!
-It’s also one of Belfast’s oldest places, as there has been a market at this site since 1604.
-The building was built in the 1890s and the market has been held in there ever since.
+It’s also one of Belfast’s oldest places, as there has been a market there since 1604.
+The building was built in the 1890s, and the market has been held there ever since.